slatedocs/slate/source/includes/_payouts.md

 ### 3. Create topup transfer (order)
 As last step you now need to create transfer (topup order).
 This is same call as described in [Create transfer](#transferwise-payouts-guide-create-transfer).

-          "targetAccount": <recipient account id fetched in step 2>,
-          "quote": <quote id from step 1>,
-          "customerTransactionId": "<the UUID you generated for the transfer attempt>", "details" : {
-              "reference" : "optional text to identify your topup order" }

 All done.